chingu-voyages/v27-toucans-team-01/README.md

 # Toucan's Spotify Music Social

 Toucan's Spotify Music Social is an app that will allow users to see their top 5 tracks that they listen to on Spotify.
-This allows user's to follow other user's profile and see other user's musics.
-Furthermore, users can share their profiles with friends.
+Depending on how often they listen to their tracks, this information can vary.

 We plan to add functionality for logging in and creating persistent profiles.